Xalil404/burgerjoint/README.md

 # Burger Joint
-The Burger Joint corporate website allows clients of the Burger Joint restaurant to book tables and meals in advance as well as as edit, delete or update their scheduled dine-in bookings should their plans change.
-A prerequisite to making a table booking at the Burger Joint restaurant, the client must create or have a registered user account with the Burger Joint restaurant, otherwise, they will not be able to complete a table booking at the restaurant.
+The Burger Joint corporate website allows clients of the Burger Joint restaurant to book table reservations and order food delivery in advance as well as as edit, delete or update their scheduled dine-in bookings or food deliveries should their plans change.
+A prerequisite to making a table booking or food delivery from the Burger Joint restaurant, the client must create or have a registered user account with the Burger Joint restaurant, otherwise, they will not be able to complete a table booking or order a food delivery from the restaurant.

 Link to live site [here](https://burger-joint-286ef76e4359.herokuapp.com/).
 <p align="center">
 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1698498511/Project%204/Screenshot_2023-10-28_at_2.07.02_PM_suhxrn.png" width="auto" height="auto" alt="image of the Burger Joint website home page on all devices"></p>

 ## Business Requirements
-Prior to initiating the project's development, user stories were created to give a high level understanding of what the platform's functional requirements will be.
+Prior to initiating the project's development, user stories were created to give a high level understanding of what the platform's functional requirements will be and they were assigned labels based on their importance using the MoSCoW prioritization method.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1698577639/Project%204/Screenshot_2023-10-29_at_11.02.11_AM_yo6fj2.png" width="auto" height="auto" alt="image of the burger joint userstories">